-These events may include touring multicultural Brixton, feasting on a curry dinner on Brick Lane, a Greenwich Riverboat and walking tour, or an Abbey Road Beatles Magical Mystery Tour.
+Explore London through CAPA's My Global City events which may include touring multicultural Brixton, feasting on a curry dinner on Brick Lane, a Greenwich riverboat and walking tour, or an Abbey Road Beatles Magical Mystery Tour.

 As a student on our program, you’ll receive our medical, travel, and accident insurance.

 CAPA is committed to the health and wellness of our students while they are studying abroad in London.
 We maintain a comprehensive health and safety plan to ensure a safe and productive learning experience, and provide a variety of health and wellness tools and resources.

 Courses consist of seminars, weekly screenings, and practical film production.
 Students may also choose to take either The City Made Strange course and/or the Urban Scavenger course.
 Students choosing one course may choose another course from the CAPA Global Cities London Summer Curriculum or an internship along with the required Global Internship Course.

 The Global Internship Course is designed to be completed alongside an internship placement, allowing students to earn academic credit.
 Students will attend weekly, discussion-led sessions that include educational support and mentoring in a classroom environment; develop personal and professional skills, learn to contextualize their internship experience socially and culturally, and employ the use of Globally Networked Learning technology to conduct a comparative global analysis with other CAPA students.
 At times, this analysis will be facilitated through CAPA Masterclasses led by professionals in a diverse range of fields.